 "No he didn't.
 I spoke to Amy a little while ago.
 Matt and Amy don't even know each other.
 She's been in the Army these last 6 years.
 Just returned three months ago.
 I saw her, and you peeling all those vegetables.
 She definitely won.
 You spent your valuable peeling time looking around to see what every one else was doing.
 That was stupid.
 Next time, work harder.
 It's about time you grew up.
 Stop acting like a spoiled brat."

 "Forget it, I'm done with you.
 Now get your butt over there and help prepare the food.
 Do something for others.
-Volunteer your services, make yourself useful.
+Volunteer your time, make yourself useful.
 Be a man."

 The day was exhausting, yet fulfilling.
 The beef stew, heavenly.
 The fresh, baked bread, superb.
 The wind blew harshly tonight.
 Everyone needed warmth, and full bellies.
 I didn't think I was hungry, until I smelled everything simmering.
 I was a pig, I admit it.
 There was plenty to go around, and even leftovers for tomorrow.

 I start my new job the day after the Holidays are over.
 Giovan's is not open today.
 His employees are home with their families.
 I am here with friends and the only family I have left, Mable.
 Matt and Ginny have gone home to their two kids and left Johnny here to work.
 He frowned for a while, but soon warmed up to the reason we peeled our fingers raw.
 Maybe his heart will warm up to the plight of others, and won't be so self indulgent.
 Time to turn down the lights and head home, with Mable.
 She gave me a room at the B & B until I find new digs.
 God bless her.

 Season's Greetings.
 Amy.